 - Stevns Klint - Sjælland.
 12 km long and up to 41 m high cliff at the sea.
 The best known site to explore the boundary between Cretaceous and Tertiary age - time of great importance in the history of Earth, when mass faunal extinction took place.

 Other natural landmarks

 - Døndalsfaldet - Bornholm.
-The tallest waterfall in Denmark, circa 20 m high.
+The tallest waterfall in Denmark, some 20 m high.

 - Ekkodalen - Bornholm.
 Rift valley with granite cliffs.
 This valley has very fine echo effect.
 Contains ancient shrine - spring of H.C. Ørsted with healing properties attributed to its water.

 - Kongeegen - Sjælland.
 Very old tree whose age is estimated to be 1400 years.
 Circumference of the trunk is 14 m - thus it is one of the thickest oaks.

 - Ørkenen (Anholt desert) - Midtjylland, Anholt.
 The largest sand desert in Northern Europe, created by deforestation.
 Here grow some 300 - 400 species of lichen.